Thermalization in asymmetric harmonic chains: Introduction

-It is well known that the asymmetric interparticle interaction potential (IIP) plays an important role in lattice models.
-For example, it can produce the effect of thermal expansion, while the symmetric one cannot \cite{kittel1996introduction}.
-In addition, the asymmetry of IIP also has a great influence on the transport properties \cite{lepri2016thermal}.
-For instance, for a 1D momentum conservation system, the bulk viscosity of a system with symmetric IIP is finite in the thermodynamic limit while it is divergent for an asymmetric one~\cite{PhysRevE.72.031202,lee2008detailed,PhysRevE.73.060201,Delfini_2007}; when the IIP is symmetric, the heat conductivity ($\kappa$) diverges with system size ($N$) as $\kappa\sim N^{1/2}$; whereas, the asymmetric one corresponds to $\kappa\sim N^{1/3}$~\cite{PhysRevLett.108.180601,spohn2014nonlinear,PhysRevE.72.031202,Delfini_2007}.
-More surprisingly, normal heat conduction (i.e., the thermal conductivity is independent of the system size in the thermodynamic limit) is observed in the chain of asymmetric IIP in the near-integrable region~\cite{PhysRevE.85.060102,Zhong_2013,chen2016key,Jiang_2016}, which is contrary to the common view.
-Although some researchers believe that this is the result of the finite-size effect~\cite{PhysRevE.88.052112,Dhar2014JSP}, at least, it is shown that the system of asymmetric IIP has a larger kinetic region~\cite{PhysRevE.90.032134,chen2016key,Jiang_2016,PhysRevE.97.010103}, which implies that the asymmetric IIP may lead to diffusive kinetic behaviors whereas the symmetric one does not~\cite{lepri2020too}.
+Asymmetric interparticle interaction potentials (IIPs) play a critical role in lattice models, influencing thermal expansion effects, which symmetric potentials cannot produce \citep{kittel1996introduction}.
+Furthermore, IIP asymmetry significantly affects transport properties \citep{lepri2016thermal}.
+For instance, in a 1D momentum-conserving system, the bulk viscosity of a system with symmetric IIP remains finite in the thermodynamic limit, while it diverges for an asymmetric IIP \citep{PhysRevE.72.031202, lee2008detailed, PhysRevE.73.060201, Delfini_2007}.
+When the IIP is symmetric, the heat conductivity ($\kappa$) scales with system size as $\kappa \sim N^{1/2}$ \cite{Delfini_2007,PhysRevLett.108.180601}, although mode coupling theory \cite{Lepri1998, PhysRevLett.92.074302}, Peierls-Boltzmann kinetic theory \citep{PhysRevE.68.056124}, and wave turbulence theory \citep{PhysRevLett.125.024101} predict $\kappa \sim N^{2/5}$, which is supported by recent ultra-large-scale nonequilibrium simulations \citep{2024JPSJ.93.053001}.
+In contrast, for asymmetric IIP, $\kappa \sim N^{1/3}$ \citep{PhysRevLett.108.180601, spohn2014nonlinear, PhysRevE.72.031202, Delfini_2007,SSPMA_zhao,Luo2025}.
+More surprisingly, normal heat conduction (i.e., $\kappa$ independent of system size in the thermodynamic limit) has been observed in chains with asymmetric IIP in the near-integrable regime \citep{PhysRevE.85.060102, Zhong_2013, chen2016key, Jiang_2016}, challenging conventional views.
+While some researchers attribute this to finite-size effects \citep{PhysRevE.88.052112, Dhar2014JSP}, it has been shown that systems with asymmetric IIP exhibit a larger kinetic region \citep{PhysRevE.90.032134, chen2016key, Jiang_2016, PhysRevE.97.010103}, suggesting that asymmetric IIP may lead to diffusive kinetic behaviors, whereas symmetric IIP does not \citep{lepri2020too}.